Style-Forge/hub/docs/helpers/content-position.md

 # Content-position

-The file `constent-position.css` contains a set of CSS classes for aligning elements within a container.
+The file `content-position.css` contains a set of CSS classes for aligning elements within a container.
 These classes manage the alignment of content, items, and individual elements along both the main axis (horizontal) and the cross axis (vertical) in a flexbox or grid layout.

 <table class="table">
   <tbody>